logo

 [ADVERTISEMENT]

-Regardless of the gender, White Rumped Shama babies are similar to females, i.e. they're grayish-brown and their chest is either blotchy or spotted.
-If you were to visit rich South Asian families you'll find that some of them have these birds in large cages.
+Regardless of gender, White Rumped Shama chicks are similar to females; they are grayish-brown, and their chests are either blotchy or spotted.
+If you were to visit affluent South Asian families, you would find that some of them have these birds in large cages.

-The reason most people prefer to house these birds is because of their rich and melodious voice.
-They can mimic other birds, but their voice is sharp, loud, clear, and in a variety of tunes.
+The reason most people prefer to house these birds is their rich and melodious voices.
+They can mimic other birds, but their voices are sharp, loud, clear, and varied in tune.

 With that, let's get started with the melodious White Rumped Shama!